Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change owners of file
+To change a group owner